Didactic Program in Dietetics

 - Objective Measure 1.d: Supervised Practice Director Perception of Graduate Preparation

-- At least 70% of Supervised Practice Directors who respond to the Supervised Practice Director Survey indicate a “good” to “excellent” perception of DPD graduates’ preparedness for supervised practice.
+At least 70% of Supervised Practice Directors who respond to the Supervised Practice Director Survey indicate DPD graduates are competent in Core Knowledge for the Registered Dietitian Nutritionist within 12 months of graduation.

-DPD Program Goal #2 - Provide graduates with adequate knowledge for post-graduate education, including supervised practice programs, and to secure employment as Registered Dietitian Nutritionists.
+Program Goal #2 - Provide graduates with adequate knowledge for post-graduate education, including supervised practice programs, to secure employment as Registered Dietitian Nutritionists.

 - Objective Measure 2.a: Supervised Practice Application Rate